 The Compensation Committee, which is comprised of independent, non-employee directors, oversees the compensation of the company's executive officers.
 The Compensation Committee reviews the performance of the executive officers, establishes base salaries, and grants incentive awards.
-The committee also reviews the company's executive compensation plans and makes changes or recommends changes to the Board of Directors.
+The committee also reviews the company's executive compensation plans and makes or recommends plan changes to the Board of Directors.